Adventures in Ekkspyria

 Ekkspyria is by and large a temperate region, with the exception of the high mountains; the summers do not grow overly hot, and the winters are quite mild.
 The land is lush and harvests are bountiful, and drought is almost unheard of.

-The kingdom occupies an area of roughly 315 leagues 2 (1764km 2), being about 21 leagues (117.6km) at the widest part.
 The terrain within the basin is mostly hills and alpine meadows, though certain regions are heavily forested.
 Around the edges of the basin, however, the land rises sharply into craggy, inhospitable mountains, especially in the south where the terrain breaks suddenly into towering fjords overlooking the sea.

 Despite being dubbed the Kingdom of Ekkspyria, the nation has spent far more time under the rule of queens than kings.
 The current ruler is Queen Kessarina Harkenrider IV, daughter of Ingvjeldr Harkenrider II and Stiegg Lundquist IX, and a direct descendant of the bloodline of Aeskra I. Though still young and unwed, she is thought to be a wise and generous monarch, and is well-loved by her subjects.